 We will examine legal and business relationships among artists, dealers, collectors and auction houses; issues in legal title and restitution of artworks looted during the Nazi era; provenance, authenticity and the market; disputes and scandals related to forgery; trusts and estates.
 We will also discuss copyright and the appropriation of images by artists (such as Richard Prince, Jeff Koons, Andy Warhol and others).
 Guest speakers on both sides of the Atlantic will enrich the discussion.
 This course will conclude with a short project for students to apply their knowledge.

-Judith Prowda is an attorney, mediator and arbitrator focused on art law, copyright, entertainment and commercial law.
+Judith Prowda has been a member of the Sotheby’s institute of Art Masters of Art Business Faculty since 2007.
+She is an attorney, mediator, and arbitrator focused on art law, copyright, entertainment and commercial law.
 She is a founding member of Stropheus Art Law, a collective of art law and business specialists who offer unbundled services to the art community.Read More

 Day 1: Examine artist dealer relationships.

 Day 3: Look at the process of art restitution.

 Day 4: Discuss topics relating to authenticity and the market.